-Total net impairment losses on financial assets and provisions for contingent liabilities in 2016 was PLN -385,930 thousand and its effect was PLN 81,710 thousand (26.9%) higher than in 2015.

-The key contributing factors included exposures of BNPP Polska included in the Bank's loan portfolio since May 2015 (as at 30 April 2015, the acquired portfolio amounted to PLN 18.1 billion) and, to a less extent, the merger with Sygma Bank Polska as of 31 May 2016.
+Total net impairment losses on financial assets and provisions for contingent liabilities in 2016 was PLN -398,883 and its effect was PLN 97,007 thousand (32.1%) higher than in 2015, predominantly due to BNPP Polska'a exposures that had been factored in the Bank's loan portfolio since May 2015 (as at 30 April 2015 the value of the portfolio acquired was PLN 18.8 billion), and to a lesser extent, as a consequence of the consolidation with Sygma Bank Polska since December 2015 (as at 31 December 2015 Sygma Bank Polska'a loans amounted to PLN 1.8 billion).

-In 2016 the annualized cost of credit risk exposure, i.e. net impairment losses on loans and advances relative to the average balance of net loans and advances to customers (calculated on the basis of quarter-end balances) was 0.7%, i.e. was almost the same as in 2015.
+In 2016 the annualized cost of credit risk exposure, i.e. net impairment losses on loans and advances relative to the average balance of net loans and advances to customers (calculated on the basis of quarter-end balances) was 0.7% and it was almost identical in comparison to the same period last year.

-As regards the key operating segments:
+As regards the key operating segments1:

-- the Retail and Business Banking Segment recorded a decrease in impairment losses of PLN 912 thousand YoY; - the SME Segment recorded an increase of PLN 41,760 thousand YoY; - the Corporate Banking Segment (including CIB) recorded an increase of PLN 58,703 thousand YoY.
+- the Retail and Business Banking Segment recorded decrease in impairment losses of PLN 9,903 thousand YoY, - the SME and AGRO Segment recorded an increase of 42,087 thousand YoY, - the Corporate Banking Segment (together with CIB) recorded an increase of 60,252 thousand YoY.